anasmounsif/Language_Detection/README.md

 | 2        |  Absolute path to another one                  |  1              | `Not English `    | others | 100%       | //     | //         |
 | ...      | ...                                            |  ...            | ...               | ...    | ...        | ...    | ...        |

-Repositories can be classified into:
+You can change the result by changing the [*maximum*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L37) and [*minimum*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L35) English percentages so that a repository can be classified as:

 -   Mixed
 -   English
 -   Not English

-The repositories with an absent and empty README, which have less than the minimum [*number*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L10) of characters or with an extension not supported, will be classified as *Unknown*, and it will then be up to the user to analyse them manually.
+The repositories with an absent and empty README, which have less than the minimum [*number*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L10) of characters or with an extension not supported, will be classified as *Unknown*:

-Extensions supported:
--   markdown
--   mdown
--   mdwn
--   mkdn
--   mkd
--   md
--   txt

 | Index    | Path                                           | Readme Analyzed | Language Detected | Code   | Percentage | Code   | Percentage |
 |:--------:|------------------------------------------------|:---------------:|-------------------|:------:|:----------:|:------:|:----------:|
 | 0        |  Absolute path to analyzed repository          |  1              | `Unknown`         | //     | //         | //     | //         |
 | 0        |  Absolute path to another analyzed repository  |  0              | `Unknown`         | //     | //         | //     | //         |
 | ...      | ...                                            | ...             | ...               | ...    | ...        | ...    | ...        |

+It will then be up to the user to analyse them manually.

+Extensions supported:
+-   .markdown
+-   .mdown
+-   .mdwn
+-   .mkdn
+-   .mkd
+-   .md
+-   .txt

 GitHub :octocat: provides several *markdowns* that could affect language detection, so the script has an additional feature, that is to **clean** the README analysed by the following markdowns: